Analyze Windows 7 System Resources

 The default Windows 7 settings for taskbar includes all the system icons like clock, volume, network, power and action center as being active and displayed.

-We recently did a complete system recovery on an Acer Extensa 5235 that had a dead hard drive.
+At our Kent laptop repair shop, we recently did a complete system recovery on an Acer Extensa 5235 that had a dead hard drive.

 This was one of the ‘Home Acess’ computers provided by Becta the now closed government funded grant scheme to help low-income families own a computer.